 The Philippines is unique in being one, if not the only former Spanish colony that does not have Spanish as an official language.

-So, I'm just throwing out the Latin America thing as a possible idea for those of you who also need Spanish-speaking staff.
+So, I'm just throwing out the Latin America thing as a possible idea for those who also need Spanish-speaking staff.

 However, suppose you want English-speaking virtual staff.
-In that case, outsourcing to the Philippines is a better idea, as English is the standard official language of the Philippines, unlike countries in Latin America such as Colombia and Mexico etc.
+In that case, outsourcing to the Philippines is a better idea, as English is one of the official languages of the Philippines, unlike countries in Latin America, such as Colombia and Mexico, etc.

-There are many options for outsourcing to the Philippines.
-Most Philippines BPO providers use the VirtualStaff.ph outsourcing marketplace to find and hire virtual workers before assigning them to their clients (you) with a markup.
+Many Philippines BPO providers use VirtualStaff.ph outsourcing marketplace to source and recruit virtual workers before assigning them to their clients with a markup.

-Again, the reason we can provide the most cost-effective enterprise service in the Philippines comes down to the fact that we are the Philippines outsourcing marketplace.
+We can offer the most cost-effective enterprise service in the Philippines because we are the country's leading outsourcing marketplace.

 Getting started is incredibly easy!

-Not everyone wants to "DIY"; in fact, we find some businesses looking to outsource to the Philippines want to have the help and support of a professional outsourcing provider to take care of everything for them.
-If that sounds like you, then I'd suggest that you go with our enterprise solution.
+Don't worry.
+Not everyone wants to go down the DIY route.
+Some businesses want the assurance and support of a professional outsourcing provider to take care of everything for them.
+That's where our enterprise solution comes in.

-If you've got some value from this outsourcing guide, and you'd like to learn more about hiring virtual assistants, or outsourcing to the Philipines, then check out the articles and videos below:
+And if you've found value in this outsourcing guide, and want to learn more about hiring virtual assistants or outsourcing to the Philippines, be sure to check out our articles and videos below.